A Guide to Halloween at Walt Disney World

 • Donald Duck Candy Corn Sipper: Glow in the Dark Donald Candy Corn Sipper (Available at Mickey’s Not-So-Scary Halloween Party but will materialize in other Disney parks during the Halloween season)

 If you’re looking for an extra special way to build a new Halloween tradition in your family, add a Disney Vacation to your list.
 There is so much to do and see and it changes every year.
 So, you’re always in for a surprise.
 It’s also a great way to get everyone into costume, and out of the house!
 No matter what Fall events at Disney strike your fancy, you can be sure there is always something fun about being in the parks during the holidays.
-Try to visit in September before the crowds get crazy:)
+If you’re visiting Orlando for Disney World and Halloween try to visit in September before the crowds get crazy:)

 And if you can’t make it out to Disney for the spooky season, check out our post on how to have a last-minute Disney Halloween Party at Home and add our Disney Halloween Movie List to your fall activities.